Option Exercise and Assignment: Beginner’s Guide

 As we covered earlier, when a long exercises their option, the corresponding short gets assigned.
 The short that’s assigned is chosen at random by the OCC (Options Clearing Corporation).
 Shorts have no control over this—they must either deliver the underlying asset in the case of a call, making them short, or buy the asset if it's a put, leaving them long.

-Short positions need to be monitored closely to avoid unexpected assignments.
+Short puts and calls need to be monitored closely to avoid unexpected assignments.
 That said, usually only in-the-money options get assigned.
 For example, why would a long call holder exercise their right to buy stock at a strike price of 102 if the current market value of the stock is $100?

 👨